AA-Turner/cpython/Doc/c-api/arg.rst

    The text will be encoded in the encoding specified by the first argument.

-   :c:func:`PyArg_ParseTuple` will allocate a buffer of the needed size, copy the encoded data into this buffer and adjust *\*buffer* to reference the newly allocated storage.
+   :c:func:`PyArg_ParseTuple` will allocate a buffer of the needed size, copy the encoded data into this buffer and adjust :c:expr:`*buffer` to reference the newly allocated storage.
 The caller is responsible for calling :c:func:`PyMem_Free` to free the allocated buffer after use.